 The Overture March (also known as the Dragon Quest Medley or just Overture).
 (Symphonic.)
-Behold, a song instantly recognizable instantly to the entire country of Japan for the past 25 years, it has been remixed literally thousands of times and prefaces every Dragon Quest game.
+Behold, a song recognizable instantly to the entire country of Japan for the past 25 years, it has been remixed literally thousands of times and prefaces every Dragon Quest game.

 The Overture remix, that only plays after we see the Hero prepare and proceed on his journey or rather, that we see that he has failed on his journey, or more specifically (in the GBC remake) when the king declares that you are the inheritor of his legacy and the world's last hope.